-The District partnered with the FWC for hunting opportunities through a wildlife management area within a portion the Upper Hillsborough Tract lying between County Road 54 and the Alston Tract.
+The District partnered with the FWC to create hunting opportunities through a wildlife management area within a portion the Upper Hillsborough Tract lying between County Road 54 and the Alston Tract.
 This agreement provides for hunting opportunities on the Preserve.
 There is a license agreement with an apiary farmer for the private production of honey.
-The District also holds multiple easements assigned to utility companies, such as Duke Energy, Progress Energy Florida, and Withlacoochee River Electric.
+The District has also granted multiple easements to utility companies, such as Duke Energy, Progress Energy Florida, and Withlacoochee River Electric.